Kangta: S (Supreme)

 After planning for years, Kangta worked with his celebrity friends Shin Hye-sung from Shinhwa and Lee Ji-hoon to form the project group named 'S', an initialism for 'Supreme'.
 They released their first solo project album called Fr.
 In.
 Cl. (short for 'Friends in Classic'; 2003).
 They have won several awards since then.
 Their title track, "I Swear" was written, composed, and arranged by Kangta while Shin wrote the English lyrics.

 On 14 October 2014, it was announced that group 'S' would be making a comeback after over a decade with a new mini-album titled Autumn Breeze, scheduled to be released on October 27.
 SM Entertainment stated that "Kangta wrote and produced all the songs on the upcoming album.
-Kangta’s unique music style and the trio’s harmonious voices will create beautiful ballads that will satisfy the fans".
+Kangta's unique music style and the trio's harmonious voices will create beautiful ballads that will satisfy the fans".
 On October 18, the group performed their new song "Without You" (하고 싶은 거 다) at SM Entertainment's agency-wide concert SM Town in Shanghai.
 The music video for the song was released on October 24, starring Yuri of Girls' Generation.
 The group was slated to be on Immortal Songs 2 on November 3 as part of their promotions.

 Kangta & Vanness

 Early 2006, Kangta collaborated with Vanness Wu of F4 from Taiwan, and formed Kangta & Vanness.
 Their debut was in Thailand ending the ceremony for the 2006 MTV Asia Awards.
-They released their single "Scandal" and have been busy promoting their single all over Asia.
+They released their single "Scandal" and promoted their single in Asia.
 "Scandal" was a success over Asia and a repackaged version was released in mid-July.
 On September 12, they held a showcase in Malaysia, Berjaya Times Square.

 On Arirang TV's talk show Heart to Heart, Kangta announced that he would be entering the Army in early 2008, during which activities were put on hold.